mnot/I-D/rfc5988bis/draft.md

 use the "anchor" parameter to associate a link's context with another resource are to be treated with due caution.

 The Link header field makes extensive use of IRIs and URIs.
-See {{RFC3987}} for security considerations relating to IRIs.
-See {{RFC3986}} for security considerations relating to URIs.
-See
-{{RFC7230}} for security considerations relating to HTTP header fields.
+See {{RFC3987}} Section 8 for security considerations relating to IRIs.
+See {{RFC3986}} Section 7 for security considerations relating to URIs.
+See {{RFC7230}} Section 9 for security considerations relating to HTTP header fields.

 # Internationalisation Considerations